- What are weeds ?

 Some weeds are annuals – meaning they germinate, grow, flower and set seed all in one year.
 However, unlike plants that we generally don’t consider to be weeds, weeds have various ways of ensuring that their seeds are dispersed effectively.

 For example, some annual weeds, like sowthistle, produce thousands of seeds over the course of the growing season.
 Some, like dandelions, use the wind to disperse their seeds far and wide and some, like some oxalis species, have seedpods that explode when ripe, spreading the seeds a significant distance from the plant.

 Perennial weeds – those that live on for several years, are also able to spread and multiply efficiently.
 Perennials will set seed and use some of the dispersal tactics mentioned above.
 But they will also reproduce vegetatively.

 This means the existing plant will spread itself over the surrounding area, usually by means of underground root systems (rhizomes, runners or stolons) that send up new shoots around the existing plant or through roots that will break off and regrow if there is an attempt to dig the plant up.
 This is one of the reasons why weeding can be such a thankless task.

 Weed control is important if you want the best performance from the plants you have chosen to grow in your garden.
 If left uncontrolled, weeds can easily take over – they can out-grow your chosen garden plants, depriving them of the water and nutrients in the soil and shading them from the sunlight that they need to grow.

-Weeds can also harbour pests, such as slugs, snail and aphids, and diseases, such as powdery mildew, that will attack you plants.
+Weeds can also harbour pests, such as slugs, snails and aphids, and diseases, such as powdery mildew, that will attack your plants.
 Plants that are already weakened by the competition from weeds, will much more easily succumb to attack from pests and diseases.